-Emergency at Wellington Airport resolved after plane fills with smoke
+Wellington Airport emergency: Air NZ flight from Christchurch lands safely after fumes in cabin

 It was not known at that stage if there was an actual fire on the plane.

-The aircraft, however, landed safely and the smoke was said to have dissipated by then, authorities said.
+The aircraft landed safely and the fumes were said to have dissipated by then, authorities said.

 Police said they had received a request from Fire and Emergency NZ to cordon roads around the airport, a spokeswoman said.